 There are three basic categories of settlement costs:

 This includes lender fees and points, as well as a host of other charges involved in obtaining and processing your loan.
 Points are an upfront charge expressed as a percent of the loan amount (e.g., 1 point is 1 percent of the loan) to increase the lender’s effective yield on a loan.

 Specific lender fees can include:

-2. Fees to establish and transfer ownership of the property.
 Your lending institution is not likely to give you a loan on a house unless you can prove that the seller owns the property you want to buy.
 This is where title search and title insurance fees come into play.
 A title agent will verify that the seller is, indeed, the owner of the property and issue a title insurance policy to guard the lender against any errors that could have occurred in the searching process.
 The cost of the policy is usually based on the loan amount.
 There may also be attorney, escrow, courier fees and other charges involved in the settlement process.

 These fees include transfer, recordation and property taxes collected by local and state governments.
 Your taxes based on the assessed value of the home, which you pay for community services such as schools, public works, and other costs of local government.
 Taxes can often be paid as a part of your monthly mortgage payment.